-The Department of Biochemistry at UMMC is comprised of eight regular faculty members, two members with joint appointments from the Cancer Institute, and six adjunction faculty members from the Preventive Medicine, Nursing, Physiology and Neurology.
+The Department of Cell and Molecular Biology at UMMC is comprised of eight regular faculty members, two members with joint appointments from the Cancer Institute, and six adjunct faculty members from the Departments of Preventive Medicine, Nursing, Physiology, and Neurology.
 We currently have 12 graduate students in our program.

 Our research interests focus on cell biology and cancer, and include the thermodynamics and hydrodynamics of protein-protein interactions, drug delivery, histone structure and function, Cajal bodies and RNA processing, p53, cytochrome oxidase and mitochondrial function, Chlamydomonas and ciliary function, and the role of Renin-Angiotensin-Aldosterone in breast cancer.
 See individual faculty pages for details.

-The overall objective of the PhD program in Biochemistry is for each student to achieve competency in both the coursework and research components of the program and develop critical thinking and communication skills.
+The overall objective of the PhD program in cell and molecular biology is for each student to achieve competency in both the coursework and research components of the program and develop critical thinking and communication skills.
 With this knowledge base and skill set, graduating students will be equipped to pursue a variety of different career options.

 Information gathering & research planning